-But then I happened upon Suze Orman’s monthly column, and I found myself shaking my head.
-She devoted the column to giving financial advice to the Cartwright family, a duo with two kids who were losing their home and wanted to know what to do next.
+So I happened upon Suze Orman’s monthly column in O Magazine, and I found myself shaking my head.
+Now, normally I love myself some Suze.
+But in this case, she devoted the column to giving financial advice to the Cartwright family, a duo with two kids who were losing their home and wanted to know what to do next.
 The Cartwrights, like so many other families, had found themselves in a financial crisis after making a series of poor financial decisions, which they took responsibility for (racking up $37,000 in credit card debt) as well as being the victims of some predatory loan practices.

 Suze went on covering her bases, and I was nodding along, about ready to jump ship and read an article on upcoming fall fashion trends, when I read these words from Suze: